magsoft2/Perfon.Net/README.md

 [See Demo page only, returned from Perfon.Net Api](http://perfon.1gb.ru/api/perfcountersui "See Demo page only, returned from Perfon.Net Api")

-Install from NuGet: `Install-Package Perfon.WebApi` for using in Asp.Net WebApi projects.
+Install from NuGet: `Install-Package Perfon.WebApi` [link](https://www.nuget.org/packages/Perfon.WebApi "Nuget link") for using in Asp.Net WebApi projects.

-Install from NuGet: `Install-Package Perfon.Mvc` for using in Asp.Net Mvc 5 projects.
+Install from NuGet: `Install-Package Perfon.Mvc` [link](https://www.nuget.org/packages/Perfon.Mvc "Nuget link") for using in Asp.Net Mvc 5 projects.

 It is designed mainly for use in WebApi and MVC projects, placed on shared hosting plans, when you have no access to IIS or OS and work without access to IIS or OS, or have non-privileged rights.

 It has three built-in storage drivers, allowing to save counters data to CSV file, in embedded LiteDB database (www.litedb.org, SQLite analog) or to keep it in memory cache.
-You could develop own storage driver implementing simple interface.
+You could develop own storage driver by implementing simple interface.
-Custom counters could be impelemented easily deriving from Peron.Net base performance counters.
+Custom counters could be impelemented easily deriving from Perfon.Net base performance counters.
 Threshold notifications could be set on counters.